LIMITED PLACES FOR 2018.

 What riding experience do I need?

-This tour is suitable for a good road rider, with previous experience of overseas touring.
+The Columbia motorcycle tour is suitable for a good road rider, with previous experience of overseas touring.
 It is also suitable for experienced two-up couples.
 Traffic conditions in Bogota and Medellin are very busy and quite chaotic, with poor lane discipline.
 Once outside of these major cities, the main roads are quieter but please be aware of slow trucks and buses on some of the great twisty roads, which can also throw out black smoke!
 You must be a positive and assertive rider to ensure your overtakes are safe and progressive around these vehicles.
 We have included some small sections of unpaved road to get you off the beaten track to see some hidden gems, most of which are optional.

 Do I have to ride in a group?

 No!
 We do not make you ride in convoy.
 We offer you the freedom to decide how you would like to ride.
 We give you a road book, GPS co-ordinates and hotel information.
 You can use this to self-navigate.
-If you prefer to ride with our Motorcycle Leader, then you can do this.
+If you prefer to ride with our Motorcycle Tour Leader, then you can do this.

 What is the average group size?